manosbatsis/manosbatsis.github.io/docs/corda-wishlist.md

 - Generate contract (or supertypes), commands and base verification methods per status
 - Generate Corda Design Language diagrams as code (plantuml): state machine, state evolution, transaction boxes and so on

-The idea is to use the DSL to maintain contracts or components thereof, thus enabling contract-driven development (as in test driven development).
+The idea is to use the DSL to maintain contracts or components thereof (think DAML etc.), thus enabling contract-driven development.
 The DSL would probably be used at build-time by annotation processors.

 Requirements: